jalonghurst/jalonghurst/README.md

 - 😄 Pronouns: ...
 -->

-⚡ I'm a Software Engineer and web developer currently working with the MERN stack.
+⚡ I'm a Software Engineer currently working with the MERN stack.

 ⚛ I’m currently working on 'VirtualStudio'.
 VirtualStudio is a virtual gallery space that allows artists and creatives to showcase their work in an online, accessible format.